Battle of Middle Fork Bridge Summary

-Later that day, a larger contingent of Federals, comprising the 9th Regiment Ohio Volunteer Infantry, returned and drove the Rebels off, capturing the bridge.
+Later that day, a larger contingent of Federals, comprising the 9th Regiment Ohio Volunteer Infantry, returned and drove the Confederates off, capturing the bridge.

-On July 7, two companies of Confederates commanded by Major Nathan Tyler attempted to recapture the bridge, but the Northerners repulsed the attack.
+On July 7, two companies of Confederates commanded by Major Nathan Tyler attempted to recapture the bridge, but the Union forces repulsed the attack.

 The Confederate failure to hold Middle Fork Bridge aided the federal advance toward Rich Mountain, where they won an important battle on July 11, 1861.
 The Union victory at the Battle of Rich Mountain helped to secure federal control of western Virginia and contributed to the establishment of the state of West Virginia in 1863.